axelra-ag/react-native-animateable-text/README.md

 ## Usage (Reanimated 2)

+> Note about Reanimated 2: The library does not work with Alpha 9 until RC1.
+Make sure to update to RC2 or later!

 Use it the same as a `<Text/>` component, except instead of passing the text as a child node, pass it using the `text` props.

 ```tsx